1. Introduction

 2. How Does It Work?

 The DMR++ ingest software reads a data file (see this note) and builds a document that holds all of the file’s metadata (the names and types of all of the variables along with any other information bound to those variables).
 This information is stored in a document we call the Dataset Metadata Response (DMR).
 The DMR++ adds some extra information to this (that’s the ++ part) about where each variable can be found and how to decode those values.
-The DMR++ is simply an special annotated DMR document.
+The DMR++ is simply a special annotated DMR document.

 This effectively decouples the annotated DMR ( DMR++ ) from the location of the granule file itself.
 Since DMR++ files are typically significantly smaller than the source data granules they represent, they can be stored and moved for less expense.
 They also enable reading all of the file’s metadata in one operation instead of the iterative process that many APIs require.